underscoreio/shapeless-guide/src/pages/representations/index.md

 a recap of the theory of algebraic data types and why they might be familiar to Scala developers.
 Then we will look at
-the data types shapeless uses as generic representations and discuss how they map on to concrete ADTs.
+generic representations used by shapeless and discuss how they map on to concrete ADTs.
 Finally, we will introduce a type class called `Generic` that provides automatic mapping